aidanschang/526-Term-Project-Process-Schedular/README.md

   * instantiate process class objects
   * creating PriorityQueue D and Q
   * constructing a comparator for custom class, process
-  * a while loop( which each loop represents one unit time) that consist of all the logical expression to process process-objects provided by the text file.
+  * a while loop( each loop represents one unit time) that consist of all the logical expression to process process-objects provided by the text file.

+The most challenging part of this assignment is to consider all possible outcomes within each unit time.
+Fortunately, I was able to apply some of the basic coding techniques that I have mastered during the course such as coding and testing in a small area of codes before move-on, debugging tools, and ability to efficiently search the answers from online.

-Since a PriorityQueue can only access to the first object and cannot modify the rest of the objects without removing the previous object.
+The other challenge that I faced in this assignment was that since a PriorityQueue can only access to the first object and cannot modify the rest of the objects without removing the previous object.
 To overcome this problem, I added a step at the end of while loops to remove all process-object while incrementing the waitTime, and adding to an ArrayList to temporarily storing the process-objects.
 Once Q has emptied,I implemented a for loop to add back all modified processes back to Q.

 ### printMessage.java
 In order to log any transactions of process updates, I realized that there is a way to systemacially allocate all logging templates to simplify the codes.
 Therefore, I consolidated all the templates and created two custom methods to keep my mian program cleaner.